testzzu/GPEML/content/registration.md

 | Daily registration (July 11 or 12) | 1600 (≈ 224 USD) | 1600 (≈ 224 USD) |
 | Additional Dinner Ticket | 300 (≈ 42 USD) | 300 (≈ 42 USD) |

-## Conference Registration Inclusions
+## Symposium Registration Inclusions

 ### Full Registration - General and Student, includes:

-* A conference bag with gifts.
+* A symposium bag with gifts.
-* Access to all sessions in the GPEML 2025 conference.
+* Access to all sessions in the GPEML 2025 symposium.
-* Morning tea, lunch, afternoon tea across all conference days.
+* Morning tea, lunch, afternoon tea across all symposium days.
-* Conference reception on July 10, 2025.
+* Symposium reception on July 10, 2025.
-* Conference dinner on July 11, 2025.
+* Symposium dinner on July 11, 2025.

 ### Daily registration includes:

-* A conference bag with gifts.
+* A symposium bag with gifts.
-* Access to all sessions on the day registered, excluding conference reception and conference dinner.
+* Access to all sessions on the day registered, excluding symposium reception and symposium dinner.
 * Morning tea, lunch, afternoon tea on the day registered.

 ## Payment Methods